belongtothenight/Drone_Motion_Control/README.md

 3. Land beside the target and take a picture of it.

 ## Adjustment Log
-1. v1 / Prepare the simulating environment coded by CoderSpace(YT)
+1. v1.0.0 / Prepare the simulating environment coded by CoderSpace(YT).
-2. v1 / Achieved basic control of AirSim drone
+2. v1.0.0 / Achieved basic control of AirSim drone.
+3. v2.0.0 / Abandon 3D engine build in v1.0.0.
+4. v2.0.0 / Established AirSim and Unreal Engine 4 as new simulation platform.
+5. v2.1.0 / Move functions away from main.